MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/manage-licenses-for-devices.md

 ---
 # Manage licenses for devices

 If you have Office 365 ProPlus for Education (device), you can assign licenses to devices by using Azure AD groups.
 When a device has a license, anyone who uses that device can use Office 365.
 For example, let’s say you have 20 laptops and tablets that are used by people in your organization.
 When you assign a license to each device, each person who logs in to one of the devices uses Office 365 without the need for their own license.
-After they log out of the device, the license stays associated with the device.
-The next time someone logs in to the same device, they can also use the device without the need for their own license.

 > [!IMPORTANT]
 > Office 365 ProPlus for Education (device) is only available to Education A3 and A5 volume licensing customers.